Frequently Asked Questions

 Is Sandblasting Durable/Permanent?

-There are a lot of decals or screen printing out there on dishware that looks like etching, but they wear off with time.
+There are a lot of decals and screen printing out there on dishware that looks like etching, but they wear off with time.
 Our process will never do that!
 Sandblasting also has a smooth, even finish, unlike laser-etching (which shows a matrix pattern on its etched surface) and acid cream etching which can be splotchy and uneven.

-Are Your Products Dishwasher- or Microwave-Safe?
+Are Your Products Dishwasher- and Microwave-Safe?

 Yes!
 All our glassware and ceramics are food-safe, and can be washed in a dishwasher, even sanitized!
 The design will never fade, wear, stain, or scratch.
 We recommend hand-washing silicone travel lids in case of warping, but occasional dish-washing on a normal cycle should be fine.